 - Slide deck with embedded links to referenced research

-- List of recommended AI tools with pricing and implementation timelines
+- List of recommended AI tools with realistic pricing and implementation considerations

 - Framework documents for AI adoption strategies